MaayanLab/DrugBot/howto.markdown

 - `/drugset fileupload?` → provides instructions on how to upload file for analysis
 - `/drugset slashcommand?` → provides instructions on how to navigate /drugset command

-If you have any questions about how to use DrugBot, please contact us.
+If you have any questions about how to use DrugBot, please contact us at <mailto:maayanlabapps@gmail.com>.